Liverpool (Spring Recess)

 Program Fee Does Not Include:

-• SCSU's tuition and summer registration fee ($1,537), personal expenses, touring, books, laundry, snacks, medical and living expenses, or any additional expenses that alter the itinerary or arrangements
+SCSU's tuition and registration fee, personal expenses, touring, books, laundry, snacks, medical and living expenses, or any additional expenses that alter the itinerary or arrangements

 For information regarding financial aid, please contact the Office of Financial Aid